dukeweezo/dukeweezo/README.md

 As a developer of technology, I believe in
 - exhaustively considering all social impact before creating and releasing a product or technology
-- not ignoring negative social impacts just because something is 'cutting-edge', 'cool', 'a challenge', or because 'someone else will end up doing it anyway'
+- not ignoring negative social impacts just because something is lucrative, 'cutting-edge', 'cool', 'a challenge', or because 'someone else will end up doing it anyway'

 `Q: Who's the goofy guy with a wrench and in desperate need of a stand-up desk and chiropractor?`